santhosh-pr/ms-config-srv-file/README.md

 We can specify the path of directory in application.yml file *search-location property*.

-The configuration file [data file] name should be match with application.name of client service mentioned in the application.yml file @ client side - ie ms-employee-svc or ms-dept-svc
+The configuration file [data file] name should match with application.name of client service mentioned in the application.yml file @ client side - ie ms-employee-svc or ms-dept-svc

 *The spring.application.name is the name of client application, must map directly to the name of the directory within your Spring Cloud configuration server.*